susanBuck/dwa15-spring2019/php/arrays.md

 ## Built-in array functions
-Skim the complete list of built-in PHP [array functions](http://php.net/manual/en/ref.array.php) so you're aware of what's available.
+Skim the complete list of built-in PHP [array functions](http://php.net/manual/en/ref.array.php) so you're aware of what’s available.

 Sampling of commonly used array functions:
 + count — Count all elements in an array